TezRomacH/python-package-template/{{ cookiecutter.project_name }}/docker/README.md

 make docker-remove VERSION={{ cookiecutter.version }}
 ```

-like in installation, you can also choose the image name
+you may also choose the image name

 ```bash
 make docker-remove IMAGE=some_name VERSION=latest
 ```

-If you want to clean all, including `build` run `make clean-all`
+If you want to clean all, including `build` and `pycache` run `make clean-all`